 - Keep your systems secure, and let employees know that the need to maintain client privacy is the job of everyone.
 Change system passwords on a regular basis (every 60 to 90 days), and keep regular audit trails of information accessed on your database.
 When telecommuting employees leave the organization, change the access phone numbers into your system to prevent unauthorized entry.

-- Remember to consider your Web site as you identify steps your nonprofit can take to protect client privacy.
-Some nonprofits interact with clients via their Web sites, while others have customers or clients where the only interaction with the client is through the Web site.
-If you collect personal client information through your Web site, you need to develop a statement that addresses how you protect the security and confidentiality of this information.
+- Remember to consider your website as you identify steps your nonprofit can take to protect client privacy.
+Some nonprofits interact with clients via their websites, while others have customers or clients where the only interaction with the client is through the website.
+If you collect personal client information through your website, develop a statement that addresses how you protect the security and confidentiality of this information.